Git Basics. Working with Branches

 Fast-Forward Merge

-Let's get the SDN controller config into your master
+Let's get the SDN controller config into your master branch.

-To merge SDN into master, use the git merge
+To merge SDN into master, use the git merge command.

-The commit where you added the SDN controller is 6889e71
+The commit where you added the SDN controller is 6889e71.
+The SDN branch is pointing to it.

-.
-This is where the master
+This commit's parent is 4fe9c36.
+This is where the master branch is.

-Since there is a direct path from master
+Since there is a direct path from master to SDN, Git can perform a so-called fast-forward merge.

-During the fast-forward merge Git just moves the master
+During the fast-forward merge Git just moves the master branch to where SDN is: the master just has to catch up with the SDN.

 Even if there were multiple commits between the two branches, there is still a fast-forward merge: you just need a direct path.